FOREX-China recovery pulls yen off four-week highs

 Those elements were behind the biggest one-day push this

 year into the perceived safety of the yen on Wednesday.
-It fell
+It had

-just over half a percent in value to 121.475 yen per dollar in
+fallen only half a percent in value against the dollar in early

 "China is definitely setting the tone for forex markets at